hritam-98/hritam-98/README.md

 <h3><code>Hello Everyone! 👋<br/></code></h3>
 <h3><code>Welcome to my GitHub Space! <br/></code></h3>

-I am Hritam Basak, serving as a Data Scientist at TATA Digital.
+I am Hritam Basak, working as a Data Scientist at TATA Digital.
 I have completed my undergraduate from the Department of Electrical Engineering, Jadavpur University, India (2017-21).
 I work on Deep Learning applications for Computer Vision applications with a focus on Medical Image Analysis.
 I primarily code in Python and use the PyTorch, Keras and TensorFlow, Scikit libraries for deep learning and machine learning problems.
 I use MATLAB occassionally.
 Check out my [Google Scholar](https://scholar.google.com/citations?user=29wTOh4AAAAJ&hl=en) profile for a detailed understanding of my research interests and complete list of publications.
 I am also a reviewer for notable peer-reviewed journals ([Publons Profile](https://publons.com/researcher/4421672/hritam-basak))

 [ResearchGate](https://www.researchgate.net/profile/Hritam-Basak)/[ORCiD](https://orcid.org/0000-0001-5921-1230)